Beta · capped at 1,000 Strava athletes

 Why only 1,000?

 Strava caps API calls until an app is verified.
 To keep scores fresh for everyone in beta, we're holding the door at 1,000 athletes.
-Earn a spot, help us pressure-test the scoring model on runs and walks, and you'll keep beta pricing forever.
+Earn a spot and help us pressure-test the scoring model on runs and walks.

 1. 1